colinpaicemq/EasyICSF/C.md

  If type = Cipher then use rule =  {"AES     ", "PKOAEP2 ", "SHA-256 "}
  If type = Data then use rule =  {"AES     ",  "PKCSOAEP",  "SHA-256 "}
  use CSNDSYX to export the key

 ### exportpki(pKey, &pExt, &lExt)
-to extract the key and returns it unencrupted in pExt Use CSNDPKX
+to extract the key and returns it unencrypted in pExt Use CSNDPKX

 ### GENAES2(pToken,&lToken)
  to take the skeleton and return the encrypted key.
 This is in member KEYAES.
  Rule rule[2]  = {"AES     ","OP      "}